 June 7, 2018

-According to the business survey conducted by Statistics Denmark, business confidence among manufacturing firms improved in February, after briefly dropping into negative territory in January.
+According to the business survey conducted by Statistics Denmark, business confidence among firms in the industrial sector improved in May.

-The consumer confidence index released by Statistics Denmark inched up to 8.5 points in February from 8.2 points in January, reaching a seven-month high.
+The consumer confidence index released by Statistics Denmark jumped from 7.1 points in April to 9.3 points in May, a nine-month high.